-How to secure a new WordPress blog from hackers!
+How to Protect a (new) WordPress blog from hackers!

 This is part 6 in the series to build a money making blog.
 If you missed the other 5 parts, here is the front page for a list of contents.

 In part 5, we saw how easy it is to install WordPress.
 As a matter of fact, it takes less than 3 minutes to get a copy installed.

 WPX Hosting does daily automatic backup of your site (For free) and keeps copies for 2 months.
 Backup is the foundation of every safety major you are ever going to implement on your blog.

 In part 7, we are looking at setting up the right theme to monetize your blog.